ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 In addition to prospector, we also use `flake8 <https://flake8.pycqa.org/en/latest/>`_ to automatically check for obvious bugs and formatting mistakes.

-When you make a pull request, adherence of the Python development best practices is checked in two ways:
+When you make a pull request, adherence to the Python development best practices is checked in two ways:

 #.
 As part of the unit tests, flake8_ is run by